-

 - Failing to stop for a school bus (second conviction)

-If you are younger than 21 years old, the state will suspend or revoke your license for repeated traffic law violations:
+If you are a minor, the state will suspend or revoke your license for repeated traffic law violations:

-- Two or more moving violation convictions occurring separately within any 12-month period for a driver with a provisional driver license
+- Convictions for 2 moving violations or more occurring separately within any period or 12 months for a driver with a provisional driver license

 Penalties for Texas Commercial Drivers